Aveek-Saha/DuskPlayer/README.md

 A minimalistic music player, designed for simplicity.
 Built on electron, uses Howler for handling music playback, AngularJS and Bootstrap for the frontend, and jsmediatags to retrieve the ID3 tags.

-This can also serve as a starting point to impliment your own front-end/UI to the Player.
+This can also serve as a starting point to impliment your own front-end/UI for a music Player.

-### NEW!
-Now toggle between Light and Dark modes, you have to restart the application for the change to take place. (still in beta)

 Download here: [Releases](https://github.com/Aveek-Saha/MusicPlayer/releases)